homerjam/prerender-s3-cache-alt/README.md

 Configuration
 -------------

-Follow the instructions for the default S3 plugin
+Follow the instructions for the default S3 plugin.

+Remember to attach `AmazonS3FullAccess` policy to IAM user.